 Step 2: Use Quality Ingredients

 In addition to using proper tools, you also want to make sure you don’t skimp and use cheap ingredients.
-Quality is key if you want the best buttercream icing in the end.
-Because buttercream is baked, the flavor of your ingredients is really going to stand out.
+Quality is key if you want the best icing in the end.
+Because buttercream is not baked, the flavor of your ingredients is really going to stand out.

 The other ingredient you shouldn’t skimp on is vanilla extract.
 I know imitation is cheap.
 But it’s cheap for a reason!
 Use PURE vanilla extract for your buttercream.
 Again buttercream isn’t baked, so you can’t get away with using the cheap imitation stuff here.
 A great brand that I recommend is Rodelle Vanilla Extract (they use high quality Bourbon vanilla beans and has one of the highest vanillin levels..and no I’m not getting paid to promote them! :))